Do you sometimes feel jealous in your relationship and wonder if that’s normal?

 FAQs

-How can I stop being jealous in a relationship?
+How do I stop feeling jealous in a relationship?

-Trust is built through honesty, consistency, and communication.
-Focus on your self-worth, avoid overanalyzing situations, and remind yourself of your partner’s loyalty.
+Trust is built through honesty, consistency, and emotional safety.
+To overcome jealousy, focus on self-worth, avoid overanalyzing situations, and remind yourself of your partner’s loyalty and love.